TSSDorg/tssdcc/README.md

 # TSSDcc
-[TSSD](http://https://github.com/TSSDorg/TSSD-Spec "TSSD") is an open binary data for exchange or storage. tssdgo implement TSSD with C++, you can read, write and print TSSD data with this library package easily.
+[TSSD](http://https://github.com/TSSDorg/TSSD-Spec "TSSD") is an open binary data for exchange or storage. tssdcc implement TSSD with C++, you can read, write and print TSSD data with this library package easily.
 ## features

 - **API simple** **effective**: parse with reflect once, run without reflect